Here are the most commonly asked questions I hear regarding voice overs:

-For someone destined for this line of work, none of that will matter.
-You find your way over or through any obstacle because you have to, because you prove to yourself and others that are right for this.
+For anyone destined for this line of work, none of life’s roadblocks will matter.
+You find your way over or through any obstacle because you have to, as you follow your own unique path to prove to yourself and others that you are right for this.

 The only relevant response to the questions “Should I try this?” or “Could I do this?” comes from you and you alone.

 11. “I want to earn my living as a voice actor but I also want to stay in [a small town/ a distant country/ a city with no recording studios, etc.].
 What do I do?”